 “It is important to alert your child’s teacher about a divorce that happened or is pending over the summer, no matter the age of the child,” says Dr. Donald Gordon, Co-Founder and Executive Director of the Center for Divorce Education.
 “Ask the teacher to look for opportunities to show understanding and emotional support if the child shows stress, is distracted, not completing homework or classwork, or acts out.”
 Instead of responding to misbehavior with disciplinary procedures, he advises, parents (and teachers, if possible) should talk to the child privately and ask how he/she is feeling.
 Then the parent or teacher can do some problem-solving with the child in a discussion rather than laying down the law.

-Make a plan with your children about how to answer questions about the separation or divorce.
+Before they head back to school, make a plan with your children about how to answer questions about the separation or divorce.
 Discuss the fact that that they may be facing a lot of questions from curious schoolmates, and let them know that’s it’s okay to politely decline to answer any questions that make them uncomfortable.
 You can coach their children about how to politely deflect intensely personal questions as well as discuss what would be appropriate to share with their friends and acquaintances.

 “Ask them what they would want their friends and classmates to know about the divorce,” says Dr. Gordon.
 “It is helpful for your kids to be honest about what they are feeling: sad, fearful, confused, scared, worried, angry, relieved, hopeful, etc. Their peers may ask where they will be living, will they move, will they get to see both parents, which one will they live with most of the time.”